Brandon Lowe Player Props: Rays vs. Orioles

-The Tampa Bay Rays, including Brandon Lowe (.125 batting average in his past 10 games), battle starter Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 6:35 PM ET.
+The Tampa Bay Rays and Brandon Lowe (.324 slugging percentage over his past 10 games, including one homer), take on starter Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Wednesday at 6:35 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Yankees.
+He reached base in his only plate appearance in his most recent game against the Orioles.

 Brandon Lowe Game Info & Props vs. the Orioles